akzuki/KebabMenuSwift/README.md

 # KebabMenuSwift

-`KebabMenuSwift` is a lightweighted, customizable and easy to use to add kebab menu to your iOS project.
+`KebabMenuSwift` is lightweight, customizable and easy to use to add kebab menu to your iOS project.
 `KebabMenuSwift` supports images also provides animations to display the menu.

 ## Screenshots